tc39/proposal-random-functions/README.md

 otherwise, throws a {{RangeError}}.

 > [!NOTE]
-> [Issue 19](https://github.com/tc39/proposal-random-functions/issues/19) discusses the exact planned algorithm, using 2 64-bit chunks of randomness.
+> [Issue 19](https://github.com/tc39/proposal-random-functions/issues/19) discusses the exact planned algorithm, using 2 64-bit chunks of randomness to get up to 2^54 possible values, uniformly spaced.

 If `step` is passed (directly, or as the `step` option) returns a random `Number` of the form `lo + N*step`,